masher92/UKCP18/CatchmentAnalysis/RunModelWithSyntheticRainfall/ReadMe.md

 <a name="runmodel"></a>
 ### 1. Run model in Hec-Ras

 The Lin Dyke model is ran for a 6hr duration storm using the four different methods of distributing the rainfall over the event duration.
+The details of the four methods are in https://github.com/masher92/UKCP18/tree/master/CatchmentAnalysis/CreateSyntheticRainfallEvents

 <a name="postprocess"></a>
 ### 2. Post process model outputs in Hec-Ras Mapper